liqotech/liqo/docs/index.md

 # What is Liqo?

-Liqo is an open-source project which enables **dynamic and seamless Kubernetes multi-cluster topologies**, encompassing heterogeneous on-premise, cloud-provided, and edge infrastructures.
+Liqo is an open-source project that enables **dynamic and seamless Kubernetes multi-cluster topologies**, encompassing heterogeneous on-premise, cloud-provided, and edge infrastructures.

 ## What does Liqo provide?